-Owing to the tough competition in the post-WTO era, food industry is full of intra-industry trade system, i.e., trade in like products.
-It also points out that there will be tough competition between national and cross boundaries companies in our own home market.
+Owing to the tough competition in the post-WTO era, the food industry is full of the intraindustry trade system, i.e., trade-in-like products.
+It also points out that there will be tough competition between national and cross boundaries companies in our home market.
 This competition will demand companies to work on product differentiation and branding.
 This is quite plausible only if companies pull up their socks to work on updated quality.
 To stay quality efficient, firms must fathom consumers' outlook towards quality features.
-Hedonic price analysis, a methodology can be recommended for buying the ingredients of sweets from the suppliers.
+Hedonic price analysis, a methodology that can be recommended for buying the ingredients of sweets from the suppliers.
 The methodology is voraciously used for processed food products in developed nations.
-However, it is yet to be applied to Indian food markets settings.
-For instance, a hedonic price analysis of a commonly used Indian processed food product-ghee can be done.
+However, it is yet to be applied to Indian food market settings.
+For instance, hedonic price analysis of a commonly used Indian processed food product-ghee can be done.
 Research has explored that consumers can be made to pay a little extra if the processed food can be proved to be manufactured organically.
-Secondly, flavor is a significant quality feature important for consumers.
-While texture is equally relevant, a consensus needs to be reached on if there is an ideal color feature for ghee which can be used for sweets.
-The conclusion points out that branding offers reputation, and, dairy cooperatives may work on to improve their brand equity in order to increase their sales to firms like A2B.
-Thirdly, another suggestion is that bigger firms like A2B, need to generate idea on inspection of food quality features so that hedonic price analysis can be predominantly used for strategic building.
-The authors further suggests A2B to adopt hybrid form of competitive advantage to engross the future researchers.
-(Salavou, 2015)
+Secondly, the flavor is a significant quality feature important for consumers.
+While the texture is equally relevant, a consensus needs to be reached on if there is an ideal color feature for ghee that can be used for sweets.
+The conclusion points out that branding offers a reputation, and, dairy cooperatives may work on improving their brand equity to increase their sales to firms like A2B.
+Thirdly, another suggestion is that bigger firms like A2B, need to generate ideas on inspection of food quality features so that hedonic price analysis can be predominantly used for strategic building.
+The authors further suggest A2B adopt a hybrid form of competitive advantage to engross future researchers (Salavou, 2015).